 There’s a real buzz about Glasgow – from its culture and nightlife to the new buildings springing up.
 And although it has its share of impressive museums, galleries and architectural gems, it’s also one of those places that embraces the quirky, the alternative and the unusual.
 So whether you’re a repeat visitor who’s already walked along the Clyde, been to the Riverside Museum and had tea at the Willow Tea Rooms, or a first-time visitor looking for something different to do, here’s my pick of the best unusual and alternative things to do in Glasgow.

-This post is sponsored by Glasgow City Flats
+AD: This post is brought to you in association with Glasgow City Flats

 Seen the artworks at Kelvingrove?
 Check out the Glasgow mural trail

 Surrounded by parkland, the ornate red sandstone Kelvingrove art gallery and museum is a real treasure trove.
 In its collections are artworks and historical artifacts from around the world, including paintings by Van Gogh and Salvador Dali as well as the Art Nouveau designs of local boy Charles Rennie Mackintosh.
 But for a more modern take on Glaswegian art, check out the City Centre Mural Trail with its giant spacemen, dancing statues and floating taxis.

 This self-guided walk takes you through the city centre’s side streets and alleyways to discover 25 works by different artists.
 Some are large, some are small, some are obvious and some are more tucked away, but they’ve all been created by local artists to brighten up corners of the city.
 A couple of my favourites were ‘Fellow Glasgow Residents’, which features the wildlife living in the city, and one depicting a modern St Mungo with a robin perched on his finger.

 Visited Glasgow Cathedral?
 Don’t miss the atmospheric Necropolis